sheng-fu/SPINN_type/README.md

 For full runs, you'll also need a copy of the 840B word 300D [GloVe word vectors](http://nlp.stanford.edu/projects/glove/).

+## Contributing

+If you're interested in proposing a change or fix to SPINN, please submit a Pull Request.
+In addition, ensure that existing tests pass, and add new tests as you see appropriate.
+To run tests, simply run this command from the root directoy:

+    nosetests python/spinn/tests

 ## License

 Copyright 2016, Stanford University